3 Ways to Make Your Bedroom A Haven For Yourself

 Eliminate Stressors

 To make your bedroom a sanctuary for yourself, you’ll first want to eliminate the stressors that you can find in your room.
 According to Toria Sheffield, a contributor to Bustle.com, this means that things like your work, exercise equipment, and TVs should be placed in other rooms.
 All of these things can serve to remind you of the things you haven’t gotten accomplished or still need to accomplish that day, which can cause you more stress while you’re trying to unwind.
-So even if it means just sticking them just outside the door until the morning, try to keep your bedroom space as free from stress as you can.

 Keep Your Colors Calm